The Oracle database service provides a central Oracle service, shared between its registered users.

 The Oracle database service is available for staff and academic research users who need the extra processing resources of an enterprise system for large and resource intensive database applications.

 It is provided using Oracle 11, and has no specific storage limit.

 Please note, for most people the MySQL database service is better suited to their needs.

-Contact the Library & IT Help Desk, giving a suggested name for your new database and a short summary of its purpose.
+Contact the IT Support, giving a suggested name for your new database and a short summary of its purpose.
 We will then get back to you to discuss your needs.

 Requests for a new Oracle database will take five business days to complete.

 Join the Oracle Google Group for notifications of problems and scheduled maintainance.